mead-ml/mead-baseline/README.md

 For any reasonable size data, this really needs to run on the GPU for realistic training times.

-_TODO_: The code on master works on tensorflow <= 1.0.
-There is an experimental branch `tf_v1_1` that works on tensorflow 1.1 with the new decoder API.
+The TensorFlow code has vanilla seq2seq using just the base graph modules, as well as legacy seq2seq lib (pre-1.1) and the new dynamic decoder seq2seq code in TF 1.1.

 ## Status